crajcan/fluvio/blog.md

 }
 ```

 Finally, we can implement the `From` trait to convert between our two types.
-This is all we need to fill in our `map()` method.
-It will just deserialize the input JSON, call the `from` method, and then serialize the output JSON:
+This is all we need to fill in our `map()` method, which will just deserialize the input JSON, call the `from` method, and then serialize the output JSON:

+###### weather-event-cleaner/src/lib.rs
 ```
-// src/lib.rs

 use fluvio_smartmodule::{smartmodule, Record, RecordData, Result};

 mod output_weather_event;